mangstadt/ez-vcard/README.md

 # ez-vcard

-ez-vcard is a vCard library written in Java (*requires 1.5 or above*).
+ez-vcard is a vCard library written in Java.
 It can read and write vCards in many different formats.
 The "ez" stands for "easy" because the goal is to create a library that's easy to use.

 ```java
 String str =